wesleyegberto/java-new-features/java-19/README.md

     * definition: guard is the boolean expression, guarded pattern is the case with guard
       * guarded pattern: `case Hero h when h.getCity() == Cities.NEW_YORK`
       * guard: `h.getCity() == Cities.NEW_YORK`
+* Record patterns
+  * added suport to deconstruct record values in pattern matcher
+    * record pattern: `Point(int x, int y)`
+  * now we can use type pattern and record pattern together
+  * we can check the type and extract the record components using `instanceof` operator
+    * `o instanceOf Point(int x, int y)`
 * Virtual Threads:
   * also called user-mode threads or [fiber](https://en.wikipedia.org/wiki/Fiber_(computer_science))
   * more notes about Project Loom [here](../java-loom/)